AUA Summit - What is a Megaureter?

 Is minimally-invasive surgery an option?

 It may be possible to place a stent or catheter through the blocked part of the megaureter as a short-term fix to help the kidney drain.
-Laparoscopic techniques to fix megaureters are being explored.
+Stretching of a blockage in the ureter with a balloon is also possible in some cases.
+Laparoscopic surgery to fix megaureters is newer and less established, but can be offered in some places.

 Are there long-term problems if we don't do anything?